ericorain/python_scripts/dandy/README.md

 ---

 Below is an exemple of result you can get with that script.
-Please note that the parameter "-w" is not mandatory and create a csv output file called "output.csv".
+Please note that the parameter "-w" is not mandatory and creates a csv output file called "output.csv".

 ``` bat
 C:\>dandy.py -w